allthingslinux/atl-wiki/README.md

 # atl.wiki Mediawiki Configs

-tbc

 # License

+Copyright 2025 All Things Linux and Contributors

-Copyright 2025 Atmois <atmois@allthingslinux.org>
+Primary maintainer: Atmois <atmois@allthingslinux.org>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.